-Church Center App (New)
+Church Center App

-We are in the process of migrating to a new giving platform.
-To make this easier, you could download the "Church Center" app from the App Store (Apple) or Play Store (Android).
+You can download the "Church Center" app from the App Store (Apple) or Play Store (Android).
 Or, you can go directly to the Giving Page on Church Center.

 The elders and our Deacon of Benevolence review needs for alms regularly.
 If you know of a need within the church that you would like us to consider, you may suggest it with this form.
 You don't have to donate toward the need to suggest it, though you are certainly invited to give alms at any time.

 We allow giving with your checking account (ACH) or with your credit card.
 However, please realize that giving with your credit card costs the church 2.5% of your gift.
 This can cost the church hundreds of dollars in fees each month.

 When at all possible, please use your checking account with your online giving.

 Yes, you can set up recurring gifts and donations.
 This can be done by adjusting the Frequency when you set up the online gift in Church Center.

 Yes, you may give to several different funds.